Krishna200608/aparoksha-event/readme.md

-# 🎉 Aparoksha Event Management System 🚀
+# 🎉 Aparoksha Event Management 🚀

 Welcome to the Aparoksha Event Management System—a 🎯 platform designed for the premier 🏆 technical event of IIITA.
 This project consists of a ⚛️ React frontend and a 🖥️ Node.js/Express backend.